 If you have any questions or concerns, please do not hesitate to reach out to the Office of Global Education and Study Away, the current WEPO director, or alumni of the program.
 Please, however, do not contact or approach Oxford faculty or graduate students directly.

 The tuition and room fees paid by students on the Williams-Exeter Programme are the same as those for a year spent in residence at Williams College.
 Students are responsible for some of their own meals and for all of their personal expenses.
 They are also responsible for the cost of their air travel to and from Britain.

 Students are provided with three meals a day for their first four or five days in Oxford and with a weekly catered meal in Ephraim Williams House during the eight weeks of each term.
 They may also eat breakfast, lunch and dinner at Exeter.
 Students will be given a meal allowance to cover some of the costs of meals at Exeter.
 Students will not be charged the full Williams board fee during their year in Oxford, but they will pay a proportion of the board fee to help cover these costs (approximately 45%).

 For planning purposes, students and their parents should expect the cost of a year on the Programme to be roughly the same as a year at Williams.
-Financial aid eligibility will be figured on the usual basis of tuition, fees, room, board, and personal and book expenses, as if the student were at Williams for the year.
+Financial aid eligibility will be figured on the usual basis of tuition, fees, room, board, and personal expenses, as if the student were at Williams for the year.
 Similarly, the normal self-help contribution would be expected.
-Since the academic year ends later at Oxford than at Williams, the summer earning expectations for students for the following year will be reduced by one half and the difference will be made up by additional Williams aid.
+Students should consult with the office of Student Financial Services for more information.